cheminfo/nmrium-docs/blog/2024-10-16-newsletter.md

 We invite you to try out a demo of NMRiumDB at https://db.nmrium.org or have a look at the attached video.

-Are you interested in implementing NMRiumDB within your company?
-Please feel free to contact us to discover how our software can enhance your workflow and productivity.

-Best Regards,

-Corinne

 ![latest-product](/newsletters/2024/october/latest-product.gif)